gvwilson/thirdbit/src/fiction/makers-return/index.md

 We can't just leave him here."

 "We have to,"
-Violet said,
+Violet said.
-swallowing a burp.
+"That crazy bot of yours is going to blow it up!
-"We have to get back to the ark or that crazy bot is going to blow it up!"
+It's going to blow *everything* up!"

 </section>